 The burrowing owl (BUOW) occurs in open grassland habitat most often associated with colonies of CA ground squirrels upon which the owls rely for burrow systems.
 BUOWs nest and seek refuge underground within burrows and will often use artificial structures (culverts, pipes, broken cement) as a refuge and nesting site.

-The smallest fox species in California, the San Joaquin kit fox (SJKF) occurred historically throughout a large part of the Central Valley of California north to the Delta.
-Limited sightings of foxes occur in Alameda and Contra Costa counties where a significant amount of appropriate habitat remains intact.
+The smallest fox species in California, the San Joaquin kit fox (SJKF), occurred historically throughout a large part of the Central Valley of California north to the Delta.
+Limited sightings of foxes occur in Alameda and Contra Costa counties, where a significant amount of appropriate habitat remains intact.

 The State threatened Swainson's Hawk (SWHA) occurs throughout the Central Valley of California in alluvial riparian and annual grassland habitat.
-It may also nest in oak savannah and in open grasslands containing adequate nesting trees along the western edge of the Central Valley within the coastal range.
-SWHA nests can also be found within the eastern portions of Contra Costa and Alameda counties in CA in appropriate habitat.
-Most SWHA are migratory, congregating in large flocks in the fall and leaving the state for wintering grounds in Central and South America.
+It may also nest in oak savannah and open grasslands containing adequate nesting trees along the western edge of the Central Valley within the coastal range.
+SWHA nests can also be found within the eastern portions of Contra Costa and Alameda counties in CA in appropriate habitats.
+Most SWHA are migratory, congregating in large flocks in the fall and leaving the State for wintering grounds in Central and South America.

 Vernal Pool fairy shrimp (VPFS) occur in shallow seasonal and vernal pool environments within Alameda and Contra Costa counties.
-VPFS are listed as threatened by the USFWS.
+VPFS is listed as threatened by the USFWS.
 The species has evolved to adapt to seasonal pools and drought conditions by developing eggs (cysts) that can last within the dry duff of a seasonal pool for decades.
 The eggs hatch when pools fill, shrimp grow into adults, breed and deposit eggs, and complete their life cycle before the pool dries.